Eat Your Stress Goodbye - Stress Reducing Diet

 Stress - a curse word in our society today.

 There are just too many stressors in our everyday lives that it’s not hard to reach some degree of burnout at some point.
-And when you’re constantly stressed, your cortisol levels tend to rise.
-High levels of cortisol, in turn, can increase your appetite.

 Unfortunately, for some people, this means turning to food traditionally categorized as “comfort food.”
 Think big meals, take-out, fatty foods, sweet foods, and alcohol.